KD-7/LLM-Temperature-Optimisation/README.md

 ### Results

-There are two methods of exporting the results:
+There are three methods of exporting the results:
 - To your chosen GitHub repository into the [RESULTS.md](RESULTS.md) file on your chosen branch.
 - They are also exported locally as Excel files in the directory specified in [config.py](config.py).
+- As a CSV file in the directory specified in [config.py](config.py).

+Any graphs generated can be found in the visualisations' directory.

 *PLEASE NOTE: The previous experiment results will be overwritten in the Excel files!*